How to Prepare for your Colon Hydrotherapy Session

 Your colon hydrotherapy is performed with dignity.
 You are covered at all times.

 The therapist may gently rub or manipulate the abdomen to encourage release or just to relax the muscles so that more water may be taken.
-See demo.
+See video.

 We recommend that you: